 A.1.
 The property of antibiotics is to target certain proteins, or cellular structures present exclusively in the bacteria.

 For instance, antibiotics usually target a bacteria’s cell wall, metabolic pathways, DNA gyrase, ribosomes, or topoisomerase.
 But since these proteins or structures are absent in viruses, antibiotics are useless.
 In other words, antibiotics operate on the basis of selective toxicity.

 Q.2.
 Why are viruses known as obligate parasites?

 A.2.
 Virus particles are inert outside cells.
-It is because they lack the metabolic machinery of their own to produce energy or for protein synthesis hence they are dependant on host cells for vital functions.
+Therefore, they need to highjack the cellular machinery of their hosts for vital functions.

 Q.3.
 List five diseases caused by viruses.